Spreads/Spreads.BLAS/README.md

 Documentation for [CBLAS](https://www.netlib.org/blas/#_blas_routines) and [LAPACKE](https://www.netlib.org/lapack/lapacke.html).

+## Status

+Low-level native API and OpenBLAS binaries are in [NuGet package](https://www.nuget.org/packages/Spreads.BLAS) and ready to use.

+High-level API is a proof of concept for S/Dgemm.
+No .NET intrinsics yet.

+Full and clean native API without any wrappers is the main value proposition of this library and should be stable going forward.
+Full high-level API is impossible to implement manually, it just requires boilerplate & copy-paste for 100s of functions, which is not a good use of time even during quarantine.
+If you have an idea for codegen solution please share it in a new issue here.

 ## Building

 Bindings are generated using [CppSharp](https://github.com/mono/CppSharp) and then manually copied to appropriate places in the static classes.

 Binaries for OpenBLAS are not committed and could be taken from [conda-forge distribution](https://anaconda.org/conda-forge/libopenblas/files)
-(Fortran runtime and OpenMP dependencies must be included from dependent conda packages, as well as C runtime for Windows must be present).
+(Fortran runtime and OpenMP dependencies must be included from relevant conda packages, as well as C runtime for Windows must be present).

 The first version of Spreads.BLAS has binaries from conda-forge because they just work.